Ordinance 2691 N.C.S. 08/05/2019

 City Council Ordinance

-Establishing Minimum Wages to be Paid to Workers in Petaluma.
+Establishing Minimum Wages to be Paid by Employers in the City of Petaluma.

 P* = Retain paper document and store in alternate format